Traders Mastermind Dunning Kruger

 They’re elated and overcome with excitement.

-They now believe in their natural grasp on how trading works and have tangible proof that they can easily make profitable decisions.
+They now believe in their natural grasp of how trading works and have tangible proof that they can easily make profitable decisions.
+This is the peak moment where people with limited trading experience overestimate their abilities.

-They begin to hear about broader market trends, sentiment analysis, risk management, mass psychological factors, and a huge array of other variables that impact price movement.
+They start to realise trading is far more intricate than they initially thought.
+Suddenly they’re hearing about broader market trends, sentiment analysis, risk management, and a long list of variables affecting price movement.

 Setting Realistic Expectations